St Vincent & the Grenadines

-Just the name St Vincent and the Grenadines evokes an emotive response with visions of exotic, idyllic island life.
-And the fantasy rings true.
-Imagine an island chain buried deep within the Caribbean Sea, uncluttered by tourist exploitation; white sand beaches on deserted islands, sky-blue water gently lapping the shore and barely a soul around.
-Thirty-two islands dot the seascape, all vying to one-up each other in terms of tranquility.
-St Vincent is the largest in the group, home to the capital, Kingstown.
-This lively town is a throwback to colonial times with cobblestone streets and locals rushing about.
+Just the name St Vincent and the Grenadines (SVG) evokes visions of exotic, idyllic island life.
+Imagine an island chain in the heart of the Caribbean Sea, uncluttered by tourist exploitation, with white-sand beaches on deserted islands, sky-blue water gently lapping the shores and barely a soul around.

 While it may sound like a playground for the rich and famous, you don't need your own yacht to enjoy SVG.
 In fact cheap ferries make exploring this archipelago nation independently a breeze and with so many islands to choose from, there's sure to be one that perfectly meets your needs.

 And while it's famed for its islands and beaches, the country offers more than just a relax in a hammock.
 There are volcanoes to climb, refreshing waterfalls to explore and great hiking throughout.